-- Access to the online learning programme ‘NSPCC Child Protection Awareness in Sport and Active Leisure’ (by request to firstname.lastname@example.org) - To benefit from British Cycling’s professional indemnity insurance you need to have undergone training in safeguarding and protecting children as part of your qualification and to make it easier for you, the relevant training is incorporated into the course.
-The programme we have chosen to use has been written by the NSPCC and provides an excellent introduction to safeguarding children and young people.
+- Access to the online learning programme ‘Child Protection Awareness in Sport and Active Leisure’ (by request to firstname.lastname@example.org) - to benefit from British Cycling’s professional indemnity insurance you need to have undergone training in safeguarding and protecting children as part of your qualification and to make it easier for you, the relevant training is incorporated into the course.
+The programme we have chosen to use is industry leading and provides an excellent introduction to safeguarding children, young people and vulnerable adults.
 It is also an excellent refresher if you have undergone training previously and ensures that everyone receives the same clear, consistent messages regardless of their working arrangements or locations.
 A free link to this online safeguarding training course is included in the cost of registration and is made available upon request.

-5. What are the First Aid requirements?
+2. What are the First Aid requirements?

 If you are not sure whether your first aid qualification is acceptable please contact the Recreation Education Team on 0161 274 2063 and we will be happy to discuss this with you.